 Similar to insuring a house, its contents or any other personal possessions – excluding your car, which is mandatory – a stamp collection can be insured for a “catastrophic loss.”

-“Whether you have it or not is a question of whether you want to face your loss or share your misery with someone else, namely an insurance company,” said Garfield Portch, a retired insurance broker who manages member and chapter insurance plans for The Royal Philatelic Society of Canada’s (RPSC).
+“Whether you have it or not is a question of whether you want to face your loss or share your misery with someone else, namely an insurance company,” said Garfield Portch, a retired insurance broker who manages member and chapter insurance plans for the Royal Philatelic Society of Canada (RPSC).

 “Most people want to insure, but they have to think of it in a couple of terms,” said Portch, who has more than a quarter-century of professional insurance experience.

 First off, what are you insuring a collection for?

 “You can insure it because you’re going to keep a collection for a long period of time, and in the event of a loss, you’re intending to replace it.”

 Collectors seeking insurance must establish a specific replacement value, which is “somewhat different than the value of holding a collection,” Portch said.